Who wrote this story?

 And sure enough…

 On the third day, from moon-rise until the evening, from the evening to the dawn, they were shooting arrows and slicing helmets and fighting the Polovtsy fighters.
 But what noise is that?
 Prince Igor pulls back his men.
-About noon on the third day, Igor fell.
+About noon on the third day, Igor was captured.
 There was blood everywhere.
 The grass bows down in pain; the tree bends down to earth with grief.

-A tragic ending to Igor’s campaign
+A happy ending to Igor’s campaign